 Defending against ransomware

-1. Leverage cybersecurity frameworks from the Center of Internet Security (CIS) and the National Institute of Standards and Technology (NIST) for thorough guidance on prioritization and resource management, as well as filling any gaps that could be exposed by attackers.
+1. Leverage cybersecurity frameworks from the Center of Internet Security (CIS) and the National Institute of Standards and Technology (NIST) for thorough guidance on prioritisation and resource management, as well as filling any gaps that could be exposed by attackers.
 Some of the best practices from these frameworks are:

 a.
 Audit events and take inventory